-- complete the general studies requirements. - have a minimum of 124 credits (including 60 from a senior college). - · have a cumulative GPA of at least 2.0, - · have a cumulative GPA of at least 2.0 in courses comprising the major, - have a minimum of 30 credits in upper-division courses (numbers in the 300s and 400s with adjustments in the Two-Plus-Two programs), and - earn 30 of the last 45 credits at MWSC in resident course work.
+- · complete the general studies requirements, - have a minimum of 124 credits (including 60 from a senior college), - have resident and cumulative GPA's of at least 2.0, - have resident and cumulative GPA's of at least 2.0 in courses comprising the major, - have a minimum of 30 credits in upper-division courses (numbers in the 300's and - 400's with adjustments in the Two-Plus-Two Programs), - earn 30 of the last 45 credits at MWSC in resident course work, and - take a nationally normed exit examination selected by the Office of Counseling and Testing.
+At the present time this is the Graduate Record Examination.
+In some major programs students are required to take an alternate examination.
+The alternate examination must be recommended by the appropriate department and approved by the dean and the vice-president for academic affairs.
+Dates for the exam may be secured from the office of the director of counseling and testing.